-Indian Head Massage (IHM) was often used with a mixture of herbs and spices in order to help heal a person.
+Indian Head Massage (IHM) was often used with a mixture of herbs and spices to help heal a person.
 IHM is still widely used in India today, and many young children receive massage from birth.

-Barbers also practiced Indian Head Massage, but their form of massage was more invigorating as it was mainly aimed at stimulating and refreshing the client.
+Barbers also practised Indian Head Massage, but their form of massage was more invigorating as it was mainly aimed at stimulating and refreshing the client.
 It is not uncommon nowadays to be offered an Indian Head Massage on street corners or on the beach.
 However, if you receive a massage in a barber shop in India, ask the barber not to click your neck!

 The word “Champi” in Hindi means “head massage”.
 Being “Champied”, meant you had your head massaged.
 The word “Shampoo” that is used in the West comes from this origin.